 Assagioli’s work sprang from both the scientific study of the human mind and the long mystical traditions of both East and West.
 Perhaps his single greatest influence was Dante (1265-1321), a fellow Florentine who described the steps of the Western spiritual journey in his world literary masterpiece, The Divine Comedy, which has had more books written about it than any other book in history except for the Bible.

 The special feature of psychosynthesis is that it recognizes the need to balance the three primary desires in our nature – biological survival, social belonging, spiritual realization.
 A 100 years ahead of his time, Assagioli included many forms of meditation, imagery, visualization and energy work in his medical and psychological practices.
-Professionals in psychotherapy, nursing, medicine, counseling, psychiatry, psychology, pastoral care, social work, chiropractic, body work, coaching and other helping fields have integrated psychosynthesis into their training.
+Professionals in psychotherapy, nursing, medicine, counseling, psychiatry, psychology, pastoral care, social work, chiropractic, body work, coaching and other helping fields have integrated Assagioli’s work into their outlook and skills.

 The young doctor (L) The last year of life (R)